Truly convenient SSH

 remote_dir .local/share/kitty-ssh-kitten

 The location on the remote host where the files needed for this kitten are installed.
 Relative paths are resolved with respect to $HOME.
+Absolute paths have their leading / removed and so are also resolved with respect to $HOME.

 Copy files and directories from local to remote hosts.
 The specified files are assumed to be relative to the HOME directory and copied to the HOME on the remote.
 Directories are copied recursively.
 If absolute paths are used, they are copied as is.
 For example: